masakimu/insert_copyright_into_Java_src_using_git_log/README.md

 I think such scripts are useful for someone else.
 (I found maven has functionality to insert license header into java source files today.
-If I find existing useful scripts to insert copyright into java codes, I report them here.)
+If I find existing useful scripts to insert copyright into java codes, I report them here instead of writing codes.)

-I will complete required scripts this year.
+Anyway, I will complete this project this year.